turingschool-projects/kwk-level3-swift/sessions/design_theory_slides.markdown

 ---

+# Turn and Talk / Explore

+With your partner, find one of these laws in action on a website or app that you use.

+^ The following slides will provide some examples of implementation; this is just to get the students thinking before we have them information!
+Feel free to do a share-out with these - this could even be done through sharing screen shots in their slack channel.

+---

 # Law of Similarity in Action

 By using consistent size, spacing, and alignment, we see this group of icons as a complete set of options to choose from rather than unrelated elements.